futureverse/future/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Packages suggested but not available for checking:
+    Packages suggested but not available for checking: 'BPCells', 'presto'
-      'BPCells', 'hdf5r', 'presto'
     ```

 *   checking installed package size ...
 NOTE
     ```
-      installed size is 16.8Mb
+      installed size is 16.9Mb
       sub-directories of 1Mb or more:
-        R      2.0Mb
+        R      2.5Mb
-        help   1.0Mb
         libs  13.5Mb
     ```